 If your home insurance policy does cover your electric bike then it's likely the cover will only extend to theft or accidental damage caused within the home.
 Not much use for a bicycle so, again, double check the terms of your policy.
 We've got a helpful guide covering whether home insurance covers your bike.

 How much does e-bike insurance cost?

 Perhaps the first question to ask yourself is how much it could cost if you don't insure your e-bike?
 Theft and accidental damage happens.
 E-bikes in particular can be expensive to replace.

 The cost of an e-bike policy with Pedalsure depends on the level of cover you would like but, as an example, insuring an e-bike worth £3,000 with us against theft and accidental damage would cost approximately £15 per month.
-And don't forget, if you pay for your policy annually we'll give you a free gold-rated Hiplok DX D-lock with your new policy.

 How much cover do you get with your policy?